bbc/device_api-android/README.md

     device.disconnect

-You can use device.is_remote? to determine if the device is a remote device, e.g. it has a ipaddress and port as a adb serial.
+You can use device.is_remote? to determine if the device is a remote device, e.g. it has a ipaddress and port as an adb serial.

     device.is_remote?

 DeviceAPI::Android::ADB::DeviceAlreadyConnectedError is raised when DeviceAPI::Android.connect is called on a connected device.

-DeviceAPI::Android::DeviceDisconnectedWhenNotARemoteDevice is raised when we are attempting to call disconnect on a device that is not connected.
+DeviceAPI::Android::DeviceDisconnectedWhenNotARemoteDevice is raised when we are attempting to call disconnect on a device that is not a remote device.

 DeviceAPI::Android::ADBCommandError is raised when we cannot connect to a device, e.g. adb times out.